awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

-# Migrating Data to Amazon Aurora with PostgreSQL Compatibility<a name="AuroraPostgreSQL.Migrating"></a>
+# Migrating data to Amazon Aurora with PostgreSQL compatibility<a name="AuroraPostgreSQL.Migrating"></a>

 You have several options for migrating data from your existing database to an Amazon Aurora with PostgreSQL compatibility DB cluster\.
 Your migration options also depend on the database that you are migrating from and the size of the data that you are migrating\.
 Following are your options:

 **Migrating from an RDS PostgreSQL DB instance**
 You can migrate data directly from an Amazon RDS PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster\.
-For more information, see [Migrating an RDS PostgreSQL DB Snapshot to an Aurora PostgreSQL DB Cluster](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console)\.
+For more information, see [Migrating an RDS PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console)\.
 You can also migrate from an RDS PostgreSQL DB instance by creating an Aurora PostgreSQL Read Replica of a PostgreSQL DB instance\.
 When the replica lag between the PostgreSQL DB instance and the Aurora PostgreSQL Read Replica is zero, you can stop replication\.
 At this point, you can make the Aurora Read Replica a standalone Aurora PostgreSQL DB cluster for reading and writing\.
-For more information, see [Migrating Data from an RDS PostgreSQL DB Instance to an Aurora PostgreSQL DB Cluster by Using an Aurora Read Replica](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica)\.
+For more information, see [Migrating data from an RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora read replica](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica)\.

 **Migrating from a database that is not PostgreSQL\-compatible**
 You can use AWS Database Migration Service \(AWS DMS\) to migrate data from a database that is not PostgreSQL\-compatible\.
-For more information on AWS DMS, see [What Is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)
+For more information on AWS DMS, see [What is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)

 **Importing Amazon S3 data**
 You can migrate by importing data from Amazon S3 into a table belonging to an Aurora PostgreSQL DB cluster for an RDS PostgreSQL DB instance\.
-For more information, see [Importing Amazon S3 Data into an Aurora PostgreSQL DB Cluster](#USER_PostgreSQL.S3Import)\.
+For more information, see [Importing Amazon S3 data into an Aurora PostgreSQL DB cluster](#USER_PostgreSQL.S3Import)\.

 For a list of AWS Regions where Aurora is available, see [Amazon Aurora](https://docs.aws.amazon.com/general/latest/gr/rande.html#aurora) in the *AWS General Reference*\.

-## Migrating an RDS PostgreSQL DB Snapshot to an Aurora PostgreSQL DB Cluster<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console"></a>
+## Migrating an RDS PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console"></a>

 To create an Aurora PostgreSQL DB cluster, you can migrate a DB snapshot of an RDS PostgreSQL DB instance\.
 The new Aurora PostgreSQL DB cluster is populated with the data from the original RDS PostgreSQL DB instance\.
 The DB snapshot must be from an RDS DB instance running PostgreSQL 9\.6\.1 or 9\.6\.3\.
-For information about creating a DB snapshot, see [Creating a DB Snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.
+For information about creating a DB snapshot, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 In some cases, the DB snapshot might not be in the AWS Region where you want to locate your data\.
 If so, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
-For information about copying a DB snapshot, see [Copying a DB Snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.
+For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

 When you migrate the DB snapshot by using the console, the console takes the actions necessary to create both the DB cluster and the primary instance\.